SneeryAzalee/Vanilla_Bedwars/README.md

 **This version currently has no generators and shops yet but you are provided with items nonetheless.
 Will also only support 2 players.**

 The map is very much intended to be just a 1 on 1 match with your friend or someone that you want to challenge.
-The pvp system uses the 1.9+ mechanic just to spice it up a little bit.
+The pvp system uses the 1.9+ mechanic just to spice it up a little.
 I will keep this repository maintained for upcoming releases.

 ###### - Credit to [Isaac Wilkins](https://www.youtube.com/channel/UCj3YBsTJRYU_erARjtaHqVw) for the [soundtrack](https://youtu.be/gR-BKXv1IfU)